 Incongruence with Verse 1

 Some suggest that apostasia is an unlikely term for the Rapture given the terms that Paul uses to describe the Rapture in the same context.
 For example, in verse 1, Paul describes the Rapture through his use of the terms parousia and episynagōgē.
 Why would Paul not use similar terminology just two verses later in 2 Thessalonians 2:3a but instead shift to the remote term apostasia?
 Along these lines, Hiebert asks, “Paul has just referred to the Rapture as 'our gathering together unto him' (v.
 1); why then should he now use this unlikely term to mean the same thing?”
 Some employ a similar argument by contending that if Paul wanted to convey the Rapture in 2 Thessalonians 2:3a, he would have used the word harpazō.
 After all, this is the word that Paul employed in a clear Rapture passage (1 Thess.
-4:13-18) written just short time earlier in 1 Thessalonians 4:17.
+4:13-18) written just a short time earlier in 1 Thessalonians 4:17.
 As indicated previously, the answer to this question relates to the fact that Paul employs numerous terms to describe the Rapture in his writings.
 Examples include ryhomai (1 Thess.
 1:10), parousia (2 Thess.
 2:1), episynagōgē (2 Thess.
 2:1), apokalypsis (1 Cor.
 1:7), epiphaneia (Titus 2:13), and harpazō (1 Thess.
 4:17).
 Paul’s linguistic description of the Rapture is quite sophisticated.
 If Paul does use a variety of terms to depict the Rapture, it should not be surprising to find him using yet another term like apostasia in 2 Thessalonians 2:3a.

 Apostasy is Active and the Rapture is Passive